EthanMerrill/100-Days-of-Code/journal.md

 # Dec 18

 Passed the tests on random quote machine and markdown previewer.
 They're both kinda ugly still, but I'll fix that later.
 I asked a<a href="https://forum.freecodecamp.org/t/usestate-callback-random-quote-machine/436149/4"> question </a> relating to useEffect on the Free Code Camp forum and got a good answer almost immediately.
 Working with functional components in react is a breeze!
 Its nice to be moving again.
+I finished off the day by researching Content Management Systems for my personal website.
+I would like a system which has the following features: *Self hosted* because I don't what all my posts to be hosted on another companies servers.
+That company who is providing free content hosting, not out of the goodness of their heart, but because of the prospect that I might pay to have my content hosted by them in the future. *GraphQL* Admittedly, I don't know a whole lot about API protocols, but it seems like the world is moving from RESTful interfaces to graphQL as a way to retrieve content from databases/servers. *Minimal* as The Notorious BIG said: mo' features mo' problems.
+More features means more to maintain, and given I don't plan to pay for this service...
+I'm not expecting a whole lot in terms of support or even continued development, so I need something simple.*widely used* I'm going to have a ton of challenges setting this up, so I need hundreds of stack overflow answers, video tutorials, and forum posts to each problem I encounter *Open Source* Everyone knows open source is the only way...

+From what I can tell Strapi is the best option, it is a little too complex, and has a paid tier they would undoubtedly love for me to convert to, but it can be self hosted, is open source and uses graphql.
+Plus the community is quite large.

+# Dec 19

+Drum Machine